yasuhiroinoue/Gemini_Discordbot_VertexAI/README.md

 - Accepts file input for processing text beyond Discord's character limit, such as source code.
 - Customizable through environment variables
 - Easy to set up and deploy on any server
+- Automatically remembers conversation history, including file inputs, to provide context for future interactions.
+- Use the reset command to clear the conversation history.
+Case insensitive.

 ## Supported Input Formats
 The bot supports a wide range of input formats, including: